 The technical requirements and personal qualifications to work for VIPKid are similar to Magic Ears’, although a bit tougher.
 For example, VIPKid “recommends” 2 years of teaching experience for candidates.
 Read our full guide on the VIPKid Requirements.

-On the other hand, the application process for VIPKid is easier:
+On the other hand, the application and VIPKid interview process is easier:

 - Create an account